 Long-term care facilities

-This larger framework is particularly relevant for thinking about resilience building in rural areas because these regions have historically been harder to reach with WASH services, infrastructure and programmes.
+This larger framework is particularly relevant for thinking about resilience building in rural areas, because these regions have historically been harder to reach with WASH services, infrastructure and programmes.
 For example, we now have the opportunity to advocate for funding to support creative and sustained handwashing behaviour change work at a national level.
-The renewed emphasis on comprehensive infection prevention and control (IPC) practice at health facilities, has created an opportunity for rural health service stakeholders to advocate for dedicated funding to operationalise and maintain WASH infrastructures to sustainably support recommended IPC and hygiene activities for both staff and users of rural healthcare facilities.
-The COVID-19 pandemic may create opportunities to improve rural water services through fixing broken infrastructure, constructing new water points, and providing increased training for maintenance and construction.
+The renewed emphasis on comprehensive IPC practice at health facilities, has created an opportunity for rural health service stakeholders to advocate for dedicated funding to operationalise and maintain WASH infrastructures to sustainably support recommended IPC and hygiene activities for both staff and users of rural healthcare facilities.
+The COVID-19 pandemic may create opportunities to improve rural water services, through fixing broken infrastructure, constructing new water points, and providing increased training for maintenance and construction.